-The standard hard drive (HDD) has been the predominant storage device for computers, both desktops and laptops, for a long time.
-The main draw is the storage size and low cost.
-Computer manufacturers can include large hard drives at a small cost, so they've continued to use HDDs in their computers.
+The standard hard disk drive (HDD) has been the predominant storage device for computers (both desktops and laptops) for a long time.
+The main draw is the high storage capacity and low cost.

 |Access time||An SSD has access speeds of 35 to 100 micro-seconds, which is nearly 100 times faster.
 This faster access speed means programs can run more quickly, which is very significant, especially for programs that access large amounts of data often like your operating system.||A typical HDD takes about 5,000 to 10,000 micro-seconds to access data.|

 |Price||The price of a solid-state drive is higher than an HDD, which is why most computers with an SSD only have a few hundred gigabytes of storage.
 Desktop computers with an SSD may also have one or more HDDs for additional storage.||HDD is considerably cheaper than SSD, especially for drives over 1 TB.|

 |Reliability||The SSD has no moving parts.
 It uses flash memory to store data, which provides better performance and reliability over an HDD.||The HDD has moving parts and magnetic platters, meaning the more use they get, the faster they wear down and fail.|

 |Capacity||Although there are large SSDs, anything over 1 TB SSD is usually outside of most people's price range.||Several terabyte hard disk drives are available for very reasonable prices.|

 |Power||The SSD uses less power than a standard HDD, which means a lower energy bill over time and for laptops, an increase in battery life.||With all of the parts required to spin the platters, the HDD uses more power than an SSD.|